Thoughts on Scrum

 Given the velocity over a recent time-period (eg the last 4 weeks), a general feel can be obtained about when a specific point in the project backlog (requirements list) will be reached.
 Of course this estimate has some pretty wide error-margins, and these will be ignored by those that the information is reported to.

 The question is: are errors in the estimates random or do they have a specific bias (eg usually too high or usually too low)?
 When no significant bias is present, the number of remaining features is relatively large, and the project is relatively long, then the “time to completion” might be halfway accurate.
 IMO, none of these conditions is likely to be true (bias is likely, the number of features small due to coarse-grained features, and projects should always be much less than one year) so such time estimates are unlikely to be helpful.
 On the other hand, the author of the Field Guide claims they are useful, and he certainly does have in-field experience.
-It is perhaps plausible that over time the mapping from “what this team calls a story point” and “real-world person days of work” might stabilise in some rough sense.
+It is perhaps plausible that over time the mapping from “what this team calls a story point” to “real-world person days of work” might stabilise in some rough sense.
 I might have to mark myself here as “skeptical but willing to try it”.

 Interestingly, the concept of “stories”, “story points” and “team velocity” are not defined at all in Scrum itself; all the original guide mentions is that “various practices exist to forecast progress”.
 I have more to say on the topic of “forecasting and burn-down” later in the “do not agree” section.